 So, why “Feather & Flint”—beyond the fact that the words sound nice together?
 A feather, like the word itself, is delicate; graceful; poetic.
 Meanwhile, a flint is a stone used to spark a fire; both the object and the word are earthy and unyielding.
-This pairing of hard and soft, masculine and feminine, appealed to me—especially as someone who aims to be seen as both graceful and capable of sparking a fire at any given moment.
+This pairing of hard and soft, masculine and feminine, ethereal and down-to earth appealed to me—especially as someone who aims to be seen as both graceful and capable of sparking a fire at any given moment.

 What has made me the woman and the writer that I am is my ability to be both deeply sensitive and undeniably strong at the same time; to be affected to the core by the world around me, but to let that fuel my desire to connect with others over vulnerable, honest, brave stories.
 That’s the mission that drove me to establish Feather & Flint a year ago, and it’s what keeps me invested 365 days and 41 blog posts later.

 Last, I wanted to pass along some wisdom from three other bloggers who prove that the work you put into choosing the right name is always worth it.
 However—this is just as important—you shouldn’t let the process of figuring out how to choose the perfect blog name prevent you from getting your blog off the ground in the first place.